 Summary: if you want to import team members too, make sure those team members are Taiga users already.
-A nice workaround is creating a dummy project and inviting them to it. taiga will take care of sending invites and you’ll be able to track how many users are now part of Taiga before actually importing the project itself.
+A nice workaround is creating a dummy project and inviting them to it. taiga will take care of sending invites, and you’ll be able to track how many users are now part of Taiga before actually importing the project itself.

 When you import your project, you often want to also import your users and keep all the relations between the work items and the team members.
-Taiga’s import project will first look for its team members, add them to the project and then proceed with the content itself.
+Taiga’s import project will first look for its team members, add them to the project, and then proceed with the content itself.

 If you need to keep the relationships between content and team members (for example, such team member was assigned to that task or such comment was made by that team member), you need to make sure those team members already exist on that Taiga platform.
-You can achieve this by asking them to sign up themselves (using the same email address that identifies them on the source platform) or creating a dummy project and invite them to it.
+You can achieve this by asking them to sign up themselves (using the same email address that identifies them on the source platform) or creating a dummy project and inviting them to it.

-On the top of your Taiga screen you have the “Projects” button.
-After you have created/selected a project, to invite a new team member go to SETTINGS>MEMBERS (on the sidebar).
+On the top of your Taiga screen, you have the “Projects” button.
+After you have created/selected a project, to invite a new team member, go to SETTINGS>MEMBERS (on the sidebar).
 On the top there is the NEW MEMBER button.
 You can do this in batches of five team members each.
-You probably can ignore the different ROLES option here since this project is temporary.
+You can probably ignore the different ROLES option here, since this project is temporary.